projectacrn/acrn-hypervisor/doc/tutorials/rdt_configuration.rst

    The Service VM is automatically assigned to all CPUs, so it appears in the standard category in all cache tables.

-The table's x-axis shows the number of available cache chunks.
+The table's rows show the number of available cache chunks.
 You can see the size of each cache chunk in the note below the table.
 In the above example, 20 cache chunks are available to allocate to the VMs, and each cache chunk is 64KB.
 All cache chunks are yellow, which means all of them are allocated to all VMs.